 The system for dealing with claims for DLA for claimants under 16 years of age (and for AA for people who are 65 or over) falls into the following sections:

 - a decision maker decides the initial claim;

-- if the person is dissatisfied, s/he has one month in which to ask for a revision of the original decision or alternatively to appeal the decision.
+- if the person is still dissatisfied, s/he has one month in which to ask for an appeal from the date the Mandatory Reconsideration Letter was received.
 If a statement of reasons for the decision is requested, the time limit will be extended by fourteen days;

-The appeal after an unsuccessful appeal tribunal lies with the Social Security Commissioner on a point of law only and from there potentially to the Court of Appeal and House of Lords.
+A further appeal after an unsuccessful appeal tribunal lies with the Social Security Commissioner on a point of law only, and from there potentially to the Court of Appeal and House of Lords.

 DLA is both tax free and non-means tested.
 It does not affect a person’s other income, nor does any other income affect entitlement to DLA.

 For the purposes of Employment and Support Allowance (ESA), Income Support, Income-based Jobseeker’s Allowance (JSA), Housing Benefit and Pension Credit (PC), as well as Child Tax Credit and Working Tax Credit, DLA does not count as income.
-In fact a person getting DLA may well increase the amount of those benefits and tax credits to which a person is entitled.
+In fact, getting DLA may well increase the amount of those benefits and tax credits to which a person is entitled.
 Although it should be noted that eventually all claimants of the above benefits (with the exception of Pension Credit) will be moved onto Universal Credit by September 2020.